-Acute lymphoblastic leukemia (ALL) is a rare and aggressive hematologic malignancy of undifferentiated lymphoid precursors characterized by the proliferation of immature and abnormal lymphoid cells in the bone marrow and peripheral blood.
-In 2019 alone, 440 new cases of ALL were diagnosed in Canada (excluding Quebec) and between 2015 to 2017 the 5-year net survival for patients in Canada aged 15 to 99 years was 47%.
-While ALL is the least common type of leukemia in adults, it is the most prevalent cancer among children and young adults.
-B-lymphoblastic (B-cell) phenotype is the most common type of ALL accounting for approximately 85% of pediatric ALL cases and around 75% of adult ALL cases.
-The leukemia cells in many patients with B-cell ALL have chromosomal abnormalities with one of the most prevalent abnormalities occurring in the Philadelphia chromosome (Ph) (occurring in 1-3% of childhood ALL cases and 11-29% of adult ALL cases).
+ALL is a rare and aggressive hematologic malignancy of undifferentiated lymphoid precursors characterized by the proliferation of immature and abnormal lymphoid cells in the bone marrow and peripheral blood.
+In 2019 alone, 440 people were newly diagnosed with ALL in Canada (excluding Quebec); between 2015 and 2017 the 5-year net survival for patients aged 15 to 99 years in Canada was 47%.
+Although ALL is the least common type of leukemia in adults, it is the most prevalent cancer among children and young adults.
+B-cell phenotype is the most common type of ALL, accounting for approximately 85% of pediatric ALL diagnoses and approximately 75% of adult ALL diagnoses.
+The leukemia cells in many patients with B-cell ALL have chromosomal abnormalities; one of the most prevalent abnormalities occurs in the Ph chromosome (occurring in 1% to 3% of childhood ALL diagnoses and 11% to 29% of adult ALL diagnoses).
 Determining the ALL subtype and presence of chromosomal abnormalities is critical for understanding the disease status, risk factors, and treatment planning.
-In addition, minimal residual disease (MRD) assessments provide information on the prognosis and chance of relapse, with higher MRD levels indicating greater chances of relapse.
-MRD testing by flow cytometry is widely available in Canada and recommended for ALL.
-MRD testing is routinely performed; while it is publicly funded in pediatric patients with ALL, funding for MRD testing is not uniform across Canada for adult patients.
+In addition, MRD assessments provide information on the prognosis and chance of relapse, with higher MRD levels indicating greater chances of relapse.
+MRD testing by flow cytometry is widely available in Canada and recommended for patients with ALL.
+MRD testing is routinely performed; although it is publicly funded in pediatric patients with ALL, funding for MRD testing is not uniform across Canada for adult patients.

-While conventional regimens differ in terms of specific drug selection, dosing, and duration, they all typically include 3 phases: induction, consolidation (sometimes called "intensification"), and maintenance; during which intensive multi-agent chemotherapy protocols are used.
+Although conventional regimens differ in terms of specific drug selection, dosing, and duration, they all typically include 3 phases during which intensive multiagent chemotherapy protocols are used: induction, consolidation (sometimes called "intensification"), and maintenance.
 However, not all patients respond to available conventional treatments.
-Relapse remains a substantial risk and many patients experience toxicity-related adverse events (AEs).
-Patients with ALL experience a variety of symptoms including fatigue, dry mouth, lack of appetite, irritability, and nervousness.
+Relapse remains a substantial risk, and many patients experience toxicity-related adverse events (AEs).
+Patients with ALL experience a variety of symptoms, including fatigue, dry mouth, lack of appetite, irritability, and nervousness.

-Blinatumomab has been approved by Health Canada for the treatment of patients with Ph-negative CD19 positive B-cell ALL in the consolidation phase of multiphase chemotherapy.
-Blinatumomab is a bispecific T-cell engager and is available as 38.5 mcg of powder solution for infusion per vial.
-The Health Canada recommended dosage is 28 mcg/day for patients weighting 45 kg or more, or 15 mcg/m2/day for patients weighting less than 45 kg.
+Blinatumomab has been approved by Health Canada for the treatment of patients with Ph-negative, CD19-positive B-cell ALL in the consolidation phase of multiphase chemotherapy.
+Blinatumomab is a bispecific T-cell engager, available as 38.5 mcg powder for solution for infusion per vial.
+The Health Canada- recommended dosage is 28 mcg/day for patients weighing 45 kg or more, or 15 mcg/m2 per day for patients weighing less than 45 kg.
 Blinatumomab is delivered as continuous IV infusion at a constant flow rate using an infusion pump for 28 days followed by a 14-day treatment-free interval.